truth table: test_truth_table_tests

 return (x, y) != (True, False) and (x, y) != (False, True)

-the tests are all still passing, I remove the other statement
+the test is still green, I remove the other statement

 def logical_disjunction(x, y):